luckyshot/thermostat/README.md

 ### 📟 Web Server

-A PHP server.
-No need for MySQL or SQLite.
+A PHP server publicly accessible so we can open it from anywhere in the world, we use a token to connect to it so no one except you can access it.

+No need for a database (MySQL/MariaDB, SQLite, etc.) since we use a simple file to store all data.

+Just upload the files to the server once you've customized the parameters and you're good to go, no installation process is needed.

+We are now going to go through the things you need to set up in your Raspberries, note that you can have one Raspberry do every role, or not, whatever you prefer:

 ### 📟 Thermostat Raspberry

-For the Raspberry with the Thermostat ON/OFF Relay:
+For the Raspberry with the Thermostat ON/OFF Relay that is wired to the heater:

 ```bash
 sudo apt update